zhxie/ikago/README.md

    netsh advfirewall firewall add rule name=IkaGo-client protocol=TCP dir=out remoteip=server_ip/32 remoteport=server_port action=block
    ```

 2. IkaGo prepend packets with TCP header, so an extra IPv4 and TCP header will be added to the packet.
 As a consequence, an extra 40 Bytes will be added to the total packet size.
 For encryption, extra bytes according to the method, up to 40 Bytes, and for KCP support, another 32 Bytes.
-IkaGo will calculates its MSS, but excessive use of resources in the packet header will cause a significant decrease in performance.
+IkaGo will fragment packets which are oversize, but excessive use in the packet header will cause a significant decrease in performance.

 3. IkaGo requires root permission in some OS by default.
 But you can run IkaGo with non-root running this command
    ```